Change the drawing mode for text and graphics output.

 Note: This mode does not work with PrinterOutput().

 If this flag is set then shapes will be drawn as outlines only and not filled.
-This applies to commands such as Circle, Box, etc.Note: The following modes only work with ImageOutput() and CanvasOutput().
+This applies to commands such as Circle, Box, etc.Note: The following modes only work with ImageOutput(), CanvasOutput() and SpriteOutput().
 They are ignored for all other outputs:

 #PB_2DDrawing_AlphaBlendThe drawing operations will be alpha-blended onto the background.
 The RGBA() command can be used to specify colors with alpha transparency in commands like FrontColor(), Box(), DrawText() etc.#PB_2DDrawing_AlphaClip